Haody1064/Arduino_WOD_Counter/README.md

 # Arduino_Prototyping_WOD_Counter
 ## INSPIRATION:
   * CrossFit is military-style workouts.
 Often, the goal is to do as many sets and reps possible in a given time.
+    For example:
+          Complete as many rounds as possible in 6 minutes of:
+           12 power cleans
+           21 squats
   * To better focus on the workout, I came up with this device.

 ## PRODUCT DESIGN: